Do you want to learn to speak English fluently? Here's the big secret to learning English well:

 If you have trouble understanding people speaking at a natural speed, try listening in shorter bursts.
 For example, if you're watching a video on the Internet, you can pause it after each sentence to try to figure out what the people were saying.

-Tip #4: Use the power of phrases
+Tip #4: Learn English Phrases to Use the Power of it

 This website is called PhraseMix.com because memorizing phrases is a really powerful tool to help you learn advanced English quickly.
 Phrases teach you how to use words and put them together.
 Here are some of the reasons: